CUA-BatDrone/Bat-Drone-Software/README.md

 # Bat-Drone-Software

 Contains all software needed for the Bat Drone project.

-Each directory has a README.md describing its function.
+Each component has its own directory containing a README.md documenting its function.

-# Compiling each project
+# Compiling Each project

 ## Install Build Dependencies

+Currently the dependencies for all projects are:
+* cmake
+* libv4l

-### For Fedora
+### Installing Dependencies For Fedora

+`sudo dnf install -y git cmake libv4l-devel`

+### Installing Dependencies For Ubuntu

-`sudo dnf install -y git cmake libv4l`
+`sudo dnf install -y git cmake libv4l-dev`

 ## Set up environment